Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Numerical verification

-Finally, we provide some plots of the numerically constructed profiles to verify and visualized some of their properties.
-Figure \ref{fig:f} plots the numerically obtained fixed point $f$ and corresponding $\mtx{M}(f)$ in $x$ and in $s=x^2$ respectively, verifying that they are both monotone decreasing in $x$, convex in $x^2$, and lower bounded by $(1+x^2/2)^{-2}$ for $x\geq 0$.
-Figure \ref{fig:f} plots the corresponding $\mtx{G}(f)$ in a similar way, verifying that it is monotone increasing in $x$, concave in $x^2$, and upper bounded by $1+x^2/2$ for $x\geq 0$.
+Finally, we provide some plots of the numerically constructed profiles to verify and visualize some of their theoretically proved properties.
+Figure \ref{fig:f} plots the numerically obtained fixed point $f$ and the corresponding $\mtx{M}(f)$ in coordinates $x$ and $s=x^2$ respectively, verifying that they are both monotone decreasing in $x$, convex in $s = x^2$, and lower bounded by $(1+x^2/2)^{-2}$ for $x\geq 0$.
+Figure \ref{fig:g} plots the corresponding $\mtx{G}(f)$ in a similar way, verifying that it is monotone increasing in $x$, concave in $x^2$, and upper bounded by $1+x^2/2$ for $x\geq 0$.
 Figure \ref{fig:asymptotic} demonstrates asymptotic decay rates of $f$ and $\mtx{M}(f)$ for sufficiently large $x$, verifying the statements in Theorem \ref{thm:r_asymptotic}.